Azure-Samples/storage-blobs-go-quickstart/README.md

 ## Run the application

-Navigate to your application directory and run the application with the `dotnet run` command.
+Navigate to your application directory and run the application with the `go run` command.

 ```
 go run storage-quickstart.go